bichan17/hawthorne/README.md

+# Hawthorne

-# hawthorne base grunt project
+Base grunt project for front-end web development.

-- zapo

-## getting started
-'''cd''' to the '''src/''' directory and run '''grunt watch'''. the site will get built in the '''build/debug''' directory.

-### what it does..
+### What It Does
-- compile sass √
+- compile sass to css
-  grunt-contrib-compass
+- compile jade files to html
+- copies over font files and images

-- watch for changes √
+- watch for changes to recompile new code
-  grunt-contrib-watch

-- copy over files √
-  grunt-contrib-copy
-  copies over all HTML files, anything placed in an 'img' directory

-- compile JS √
-  yui-compressor
+- (to be added: require.js)

+### Getting Started
+cd to the src/ directory.
+run 'grunt'
+This will build the project, meaning it will compile your .jade files, scss files, copy images and font files to a 'build/debug' directory.

-### included:
+### Stack
+The following libraries/frameworks/files are included
+- jquery
+- modernizr
 - font awesome
-- jquery

-##### in the works
-- clean
-why include it? let's say we mis-name a file: exmaple.json. and let's say we didn't catch the initial mistake. if you work with that file while grunt is running then it will copied over to the debug folder. for the json example it would be 'build/debug/data/exmaple.json' once we correct the mistake the correct file will be copied over but we will still have that mis-named json file. clean would make sure the directory we are delivering to is clean of any files that shouldn't be there.

-- clear
-- doccoh
+- normalize.css

+##### To be added
+require.js for modular JS development